Upstairs, Downstairs (1971 TV series): Series Three (set 1912–1914)

-In 1912, Lady Marjorie, her brother, Hugo Talbot-Carey (the Earl of Southwold), and his new wife (widow Marion Worsley) all perish in the RMS Titanic disaster.
-Miss Roberts, Lady Marjorie's maid, survives and returns to Eaton Place, refusing to let anyone touch Marjorie's jewellery box, believing she is keeping it for her.
-Richard's new secretary, Hazel Forrest, gently persuades Miss Roberts to open the box, with her accepting Lady Marjorie is gone; she breaks down into sobs saying she tried to save her.
+In 1912, Lady Marjorie, her brother, Hugo Talbot-Carey (the Earl of Southwold), and his wife (widow Marion Worsley) all perish in the RMS Titanic disaster.
+Miss Roberts, Lady Marjorie's maid, also thought to have died, survived and unexpectedly returns to Eaton Place.
+She refuses to relinquish Marjorie's jewellery box, believing she is keeping it for her.
+Richard's new secretary, Hazel Forrest, gently persuades Miss Roberts to accept that Lady Marjorie is gone; she breaks down sobbing, saying she tried to save her.

-Richard had hired Hazel Forrest to type the biography of his father-in-law, the old Earl of Southwold, which he is writing.
+Hazel Forrest was hired to type the biography of Richard's father-in-law, the old Earl of Southwold, that he is writing.
 She and James fall in love and eventually marry.
 Hazel, from a respectable middle-class family, becomes mistress of the household.
 She and James are happy for a time but grow apart due to their differing backgrounds.
 Their estrangement is worsened by Hazel's miscarriage in the spring of 1914.

-Georgina Worsley, James's cousin, comes to live with the Bellamys at Christmas 1913, aged 18.
+Georgina Worsley, James's 18-year-old cousin, comes to live with the Bellamys at Christmas 1913.
 Georgina is the orphaned stepdaughter of Lady Marjorie's brother Hugo.
 She befriends Daisy, the new parlour maid.
-Georgina decides she and Daisy should take food from the pantry to give to Daisy's struggling family.
-She is shocked to discover that Daisy's family live in miserable, abject poverty.
+Georgina decides she and Daisy should take food to Daisy's struggling family.
+She is shocked to see that Daisy's family live in miserable, abject poverty.